vasuadari/capistrano-sidekiq-docker/README.md

 # Capistrano-sidekiq-docker

-Capistrano support to deploy sidekiq on docker
+Added capistrano support to deploy sidekiq on the docker containers.

 ## Installation